 The Sami people are native to Northern Scandinavia, and while they have mostly adopted Norwegian, Swedish, Finnish, or Russian as their mother tongues (due to official assimilation initiatives), some still speak their native Sami languages.
 The Sami languages belong to the Uralic language family, alongside Kven and Finnish.
 The most widely used spoken form of Sami is the North Sami language in Norway (spoken by around 15,000 Norwegian Sami).

 Some other Sami languages found in Norway:

-Now, Sami is protected by the constitution, especially it is officially labeled as one of the official languages.
+Now, Sami is a language spoken in Norway that is protected by the constitution, especially because it is officially labeled as one of the official languages.

 Kvens or the Kven people are a Balto-Finnic ethnic minority in Norway.
 Their close relation to Finnic is also why the Kven language is a Finnic language closely related to the Finnish language.
 It is spoken in Norway by 5000 to 8000 people, most of them in northeastern Norway (in Tromsø, to be specific).

 Some people regard Kven as a dialect of Finnish since native speakers of Kven and Finnish can understand each other perfectly well- which means it has high mutual intelligibility.